olemke/vim/README.md

 coc-vimlsp
 ```

-To install all the extensions listed above, use the following vim command:
+To install all the common extensions listed above, use the following command:

 ```
 :call InstallCocExtensions()